GPUOpen-Tools/compressonator/README.md

 CompressonatorCLI.exe and a new plugins folder under
 \Compressonator\Build\VS2015\(configuration)\(platform)\

-The command line tool has dependencies on Qt (V5.4 and up) -Qt5Core.dll
+The command line tool has dependencies on Qt (V5.4 and up)

--icuin54.dll
--icuuc54.dll
--icudt54.dll
--Qt5Gui.dll
--libGLESv2.dll
+- Qt5Core.dll
+- icuin54.dll
+- icuuc54.dll
+- icudt54.dll
+- Qt5Gui.dll
+- libGLESv2.dll

+The dlls above are copied from common to CompressonatorCLI.exe folder by building the "CopyScript" project in the VS2015.sln.

 -----------------------------------------------------------
 C: Build the GUI Tool using